Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Lensing mass reconstruction

 \section{Lensing mass reconstruction}

 We apply the RBF framework to a concrete astrophysical application, mass reconstruction from gravitational lensing.
-After a short lensing primer we show how different constraints from gravitational lensing can be combined in a free-form way by using a mesh-free approach, where the nodes can follow a completely irregular layout.
-Hence, the reconstruction can ideally follow the spatial distribution of the lensing constraints.
-The lensing constraints are ellipticity measurements of weakly lensed galaxies, the position of strong-lensing multiple-image systems and estimators for the positions of the strong-lensing critical curve of the lens.
+After a short lensing primer we show how different constraints from gravitational lensing can be combined in a free-form way by using a mesh-free approach.